-My name is Kasam Parkar and, I am a 49-year-old living with Epilepsy.
+My name is Kasam Parkar, I am a 49-year-old living with Epilepsy.
 I suffered my first seizure at the age of 23 and went undiagnosed in hospital for nearly 2 weeks.
-Normal life now consists of hospital visits, ambulance rides, recovery from injuries – broken nose, fractured shoulder, cuts forehead, loss of memory for over 5 years.
+Normal life now consists of hospital visits, ambulance rides, recovery from injuries – broken nose, fractured shoulder, forehead cuts, loss of memory for over 5 years.

-I feel the need for advocacy for epilepsy hence I’ve decided to start this epilepsy charity.
+I feel the need to advocate for epilepsy, hence I’ve decided to start this epilepsy charity.
 Many people are unaware of epilepsy and how many people it effects.
-Additionally, because of the stigma so often attached to it, many people living with epilepsy try there hardest to hide their condition.
+Additionally, because of the stigma so often attached to it, many people living with epilepsy try their hardest to hide their condition.

 Few people are actually willing to step up and talk about epilepsy.

 The Voice for Epilepsy’s mission is to spread awareness and be an advocate for those who do not have a voice or are afraid to speak out.